-Vegetables: 9 servings per day are ideal.
+- Vegetables: Nine servings per day are ideal.
 Vegetables should include broccoli, Brussels sprouts, cauliflower, onion, daikon radish, burdock root, turnips, rutabaga, leeks, dark and leafy greens (kale, collards, mustard, turnip, or dandelion greens, bok choy, tatsoi, chicory, watercress, radicchio) and field greens (arugula, organic mesclun, romaine, red and green leaf lettuce).
-Other vegetables are mineral rich seaweed; carrots; beets; green, yellow and winter squash; sweet potatoes, parsnips.
+Other vegetables are mineral-rich seaweed; carrots; beets; green, yellow and winter squash; sweet potatoes, parsnips.

 Foods to Omit During a Detox Protocol